awsdocs/amazon-rds-user-guide/doc_source/PostgreSQL.Concepts.General.SSL.md

 # Using SSL with a PostgreSQL DB instance<a name="PostgreSQL.Concepts.General.SSL"></a>

 Amazon RDS supports Secure Socket Layer \(SSL\) encryption for PostgreSQL DB instances\.
 Using SSL, you can encrypt a PostgreSQL connection between your applications and your PostgreSQL DB instances\.
 You can also force all connections to your PostgreSQL DB instance to use SSL\.
-Amazon RDS for PostgreSQL supports Transport Layer Security \(TLS\) versions 1\.1 and 1\.2\.
+RDS for PostgreSQL supports Transport Layer Security \(TLS\) versions 1\.1 and 1\.2\.

 For general information about SSL support and PostgreSQL databases, see [SSL support](https://www.postgresql.org/docs/11/libpq-ssl.html) in the PostgreSQL documentation\.
 For information about using an SSL connection over JDBC, see [Configuring the client](https://jdbc.postgresql.org/documentation/head/ssl-client.html) in the PostgreSQL documentation\.